ocaml/dune/doc/tests.rst

 Passing special arguments to the test runner
 --------------------------------------------

-Under the hood, a test executable is built by Jbuilder.
+Under the hood, a test executable is built by dune.
 Depending on the backend used this runner might take useful command line arguments.
 You can specify such flags by using a ``flags`` field, such
 as: